FranP-code/Open-Telegram-to-Notion-Bot/apps/web/README.md

 </p>

 ## What is this?
-This is a complementary tool for the [Telegram to Notion Bot](https://github.com/FranP-code/Telegram-to-Notion-Bot), also open source and available on GitHub.
+This is a complementary tool for the [Open Telegram to Notion Bot](https://github.com/FranP-code/Open-Telegram-to-Notion-Bot), also open source and available on GitHub.